MirRoR4s/MIT-6.031-Software-Construction/lecture/static-checking.md

 `public` means that any code, anywhere in your program, can refer to the class or method.
 Other access modifiers, like `private`, are used to get more safety in a program, and to guarantee immutability for immutable types.
 We’ll talk more about them in an upcoming class.

 `static` means that the method is a function that doesn’t take a `self` parameter (which in Java is called `this`, and is passed implicitly, so you won’t ever see it as an explicit method parameter).
 Static methods aren’t called on an object.
-Contrast that with the `List` `add()` method or the `String` `length()` method, for example, which require an object to come first.
+Contrast that with the `List.add()` method or the `String.length()` method, for example, which require an object to come first.
 Instead, the right way to call a static method uses the class name instead of an object reference: `Hailstone.hailstoneSequence(83)`.

 Take note also of the blue `/** ... */` comment before the method, because it’s very important.
 This comment is a specification of the method, describing the inputs and outputs of the operation.
 The specification should be concise, clear, and precise.
 The comment provides information that is not already clear from the method types.
 It doesn’t say, for example, that `n` is an integer, because the `int n` declaration just below already says that.
 But it does say that `n` must be positive, which is not captured by the type declaration but is very important for the caller to know.